truekendor/better-ccc-extension/README.md

 - Enable developer mode
 - Click `Load unpacked` button
 - Select the unziped `chrome` folder
 - `!!
-Don't forget to uninstall the previous version`
+Don't forget to uninstall the previous version of the extension`

 ## Other option for Firefox
 - Open `about:addons` page